The Future of Commerce

 The Intersection of Fintech and Commerce

-- Agentic Payments and Optimization: As agents continue to execute transactions on behalf of customers, we expect secure and compliant solutions for human-to-agent, agent-to-agent, and agent-to- human payments.
+- Agentic Payments: As agents continue to execute transactions on behalf of customers, we expect secure and compliant solutions for human-to-agent, agent-to-agent, and agent-to-human payments.
+Current manifestations we're seeing include underlying wallets infrastructure that contain spending rulesets and leverage stablecoins and smart contracts to allow agents instantly make payments on a users' behalf.

 Gamification for GenZ & Alphas